 Typically lifelong, with a fluctuating course of exacerbations and remission of lesions, which may be aggravated by genetic, infectious, emotional, and environmental factors.

 Mild or limited psoriasis is treated with topical corticosteroids and/or vitamin D analogues.

 Moderate to severe and/or extensive psoriasis may require phototherapy, and systemic agents such as oral retinoids, methotrexate, biological agents, ciclosporin or apremilast.

-Psoriasis is a chronic inflammatory skin disease characterised by erythematous, circumscribed scaly papules, and plaques on elbows, knees, extensor limbs, scalp, and, less commonly, nails, ears, and umbilical region.
-The disease is typically lifelong, with a fluctuating course of exacerbations and remission.
-It causes itching, irritation, burning, and stinging in half the cases.
+Psoriasis is a chronic inflammatory skin disease characterised by erythematous, circumscribed scaly papules, and plaques.
+It can cause itching, irritation, burning, and stinging.
 Although the classification typically includes psoriatic arthritis, skin manifestations only are discussed in this topic.

 University of Pisa